-The Carmarthenshire County Council (CCC) administrative boundary contains various European sites that are under pressure from existing high nutrient inputs.
-The additional nutrient load from the increase in wastewater and/or the change in land use created by a new plan or project can create an 'impact pathway' that will exacerbate the problems related to nutrient loading that are currently seen in Carmarthenshire's European sites.
+The administrative boundaries of Carmarthenshire County Council (CCC), Ceredigion County Council (CeCC) and Pembrokeshire County Council (PCC) contain the catchment areas of various European sites that are under pressure from existing high nutrient levels.
+The additional nutrient load from the increase in wastewater and/or the change in land use created by a new plan or project can create an 'impact pathway' that will exacerbate the problems related to nutrient loading that are currently seen in these European sites.
 This impact pathway is shown diagrammatically in Figure 1.
-The impact pathway for nutrients from a new development will result in a Habitats Regulations Assessment (HRA) finding 'Likely Significant Effects' on the ecology of CCC's European sites due to increased nutrient inputs.
+The impact pathway for nutrients from a new development will result in a Habitats Regulations Assessment (HRA) finding 'Likely Significant Effects' on the ecology of the European sites due to increased nutrient inputs.
 The two key nutrients that are output by new developments are nitrogen (N) and phosphorus (P).
-All sites of concern in CCC are under pressure from P.
+The European sites of concern are under pressure from P.